sanjaikumarv/interview-preparation-docs/Next-js.md

   - Supports nested layouts, React Server Components, and more flexible routing features.
   - Advanced features like nested routes, layouts, server-side rendering by default, and more fine-grained control.
   - Ideal for larger apps or those requiring more complex layouts, nested routes, or server-side rendering.

+## What are ISR ?
+ISR is a main feature in nextjs used to update the static file content after the build time without rebuilding the entire app

+## How does Next.js handle client-side vs server-side navigation?
+Next.js uses the <Link> component for client-side navigation, which prefetches pages.
+Server-side navigation happens only on the initial page load or through full-page refresh.

+## How do you handle redirects and rewrites in Next.js?

+# Redirects
+Redirects allows you to define URL redirects that happen on the server side before rendering a page.

+# Rewrites
+Rewrites function allows you to rewrite the URL path on the server without redirecting the user.

+# How do you secure API routes and SSR pages in Next.js?
+  - Authenticate users using cookies or JWTs
+  - Verify tokens inside getServerSideProps or API routes
+  - Use middleware for early request validation
+  - Sanitize inputs to avoid injection attacks